robert-hh/owonread/readme.md

 Default: image = BMP, skip = 0, ip_addr = 'owon.tds', port = 3000, selection = 1/BMP

 Reading the file system is pretty basic.
-If with option -t f no file name is given in option -c, the to level directory is displayed.
+If with option -t f no file name is given in option -c, the top level directory is displayed.
 If a file name is give in option -c, this file is read.

 It's work in progress.
 Open tasks: